 Unlike IPv4, IPv6 can store LSAs with unrecognized link-state (LS) types or flood them as though they are understood.
 Rules applied to the stub area prevent the excessive growth of the link-state database.
-An LSA with an unrecognized link state can be flooded only if the LSA uses area- or link-flooding scope, and the LSA U-bit is 0.
+An LSA with an unrecognized link state can be flooded only if the LSA uses area- or link-flooding scope, and the LSA U-bit is 1 throughout stub and NSSA areas.